RuncibleSpoon/F5AppSvcDemo/README.md

 **KeyName**: the name of the AWS keypair for auth into the devices **S3Bucket**: The S3 bucket location
-**DemoPrivateKey, DemoPublicKey**: Disposable SSH public and private keys
+**DemoPrivateKey, DemoPublicKey**: Disposable SSH public and private keys **BigIpAdminPW**: The admin password for the BIG-IP

 There are also two others you should set for restricting access

 **SrcIp**:  Source IP address range for SSH **PubScrIP**:  Source IP for App access

-These default to open access, so tying them down with a network range might be smart.
+These deplyoments default to open access, so tying them down with a network range might be smart.

 ### Steps

 1) Create an S3 bucket - and give it public access attributes
 2) Upload the templates from the templates directory into the bucket
-3) Create a disposable ssh key pair and  save the private key sd id_rsa, and the public key as key.pub (this is very bad practice, but just about OK for this demo)
+3) Create a disposable ssh key pair and  save the private key sd id_rsa, and the public key as key.pub (this is very bad practice for a production system, but just about OK for this demo)
 4) Launch the Lab - use tool of your choice - this lab was developed using Windows PowerShell for AWS - but you can use the any method you like.
 An example Script to launch the lab form powershell is supplied.
 5) Go and make a cup of tea.
 The setup scripts on the BIG-IP take a bit of time to run.
 6) Get the access details - the parent template outputs the IP addresses for the Utility Server, the BIG-IP and the App server.